CSchwaebe/Advanced-OOP-HW2/README.md

 Architecture for a spreadsheet (like Excel).
 Supported operations are +, -, *, / , lg (base 2) and sin.
 Includes a simple 9 Cell GUI with both equation and value views.
 Supports Undo.

-GOF Design Patterns Used:
+Design Patterns Used:

-Interpreter - Evaluates Postfix Expresssions
+1. Interpreter - Evaluates Postfix Expresssions

-Observer - Inter-cell dependencies
+2. Observer - Inter-cell dependencies

-Memento - Handles Global State and Undo
+3. Memento - Handles Global State and Undo

 Original Assigment Instructions: